onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 interact with the `WFLOW` contract on Testnet.
 There are a number of ways we could interact with this contract - Remix IDE, Foundry's CLI, Hardhat, etc. - but for the purposes of this guide, we'll use the [Flowscan EVM block explorer].

 Navigate to the WFLOW Testnet contract on Flowscan: [WFLOW].
-Ensure you're on the "Write Contract" tab which allows you to interact with the contract's mutating functions.
+Ensure you're on the `Write Contract` tab which allows you to interact with the contract's mutating functions.

 Before you can interact with the contract, you need to connect your MetaMask wallet to the [Flowscan EVM block explorer].
-Click the "Connect" button in the top right corner and follow the prompts to connect your MetaMask wallet.
+Click the `Connect` button in the top right corner and follow the prompts to connect your MetaMask wallet.

 :::warning